Q: What are the admission requirements?

 Q: When are classes and clinicals scheduled?

-There are no clinical hours associated with this program.
+Our students participate in virtual clinical experiences in several courses that take place in the learner’s community and convenience.
+The RN to BSN curriculum includes post licensure coursework that focuses on community nursing, leadership, ethics, research and informatics, as well as building the nurse’s knowledge of pathophysiology and pharmacology.
 The focus is learning with the busy adult learner in mind.
 Online classes are asynchronous, which means that the weekly discussions and assignments can be completed on your schedule, not ours.

 Q: Can I use my ASN nursing credits to transfer into Becker College RN to BSN program?